lamystere/lazy-slimes/README.md

 - You can swap out low batteries for fresh ones.
 - The only tools needed are a 3d printer, soldering iron, and scissors.
 ### Cons
-- Putting batteries in backwards will kill your d1 board!!!
+- Putting batteries in backwards will kill your d1 board unless you add the diode!!!
 - No battery percentage indication.
 <sub><sup>(D1s will brown out before 18650s reach a harmfully low voltage.
-Just be sure to remove the battery after it dies or it will continue draining)</sup></sub>
+Just be sure to remove the battery after the tracker dies or it will continue draining)</sup></sub>
 - The battery makes it bigger than stock slimes.
+Its the size of Frozen Slimes.
 - You'll have to remove the batteries to charge them or turn off the slimes.

-## Parts for 10 trackers: $87 using amazon
+## Parts for 10 trackers: $72 using AliExpress, $87 using amazon
 -  4 pin female right-angle JST connectors:  $6
 ([bag of 50 for \$6](https://www.amazon.com/dp/B0BMDQLR4Q))